-38 As regards recommendations stemming from IAS audits the Agency provided IAS with all relevant information on the closure of 3 out of 4 actions (IAS audit on V&I (QMS)) for review and formal closing.
-IAS has consequently formally closed these 3 actions by end 2019.
-The remaining action, due by 31/01/2020, and has also been implemented in time and consequently was formally closed by IAS.
+&lt;sup>36 As regards recommendations stemming from IAS audits the Agency provided IAS with all relevant information on the closure of 3 out of 4 actions (IAS audit on V&I (QMS)) for review and formal closing.
+IAS has consequently formally closed these 3 actions.
+The remaining action was due by 31/01/2020 and has been implemented in time.